 CGH travel stipends are intended to encourage as many students as possible to gain exposure to international health care systems and research environments, but stipends are not meant to cover all travel expenses.
 Students should expect out-of-pocket costs and should plan for their trip accordingly.

-AIRFARE STIPEND: After student submits registration, the airfare stipend is dispersed before trip departure.
-Student can receive UP TO to the amount listed for the travel destination, based on airfare expenses.
+AIRFARE STIPEND: After the student submits registration, the airfare stipend is dispersed before trip departure.
+Students can receive UP TO to the amount listed for the travel destination, based on airfare expenses.

 |Destination||Airfare STIPEND ($)||POST-TRAVEL STIPEND ($)||Total Funding Possible ($)|

 |Africa (Liberia & Malawi)||1700||500||2200|

 |Asia (S/SE/E; all but Japan and Laos)||1000||500||1500|

 |USA/Canada: Unfunded work with Mexican Border & Native American Populations (Indian Health Service)||500||500||1000|

 - Experiences that are shorter than six weeks (must be 6 work weeks in-country, not counting travel)

 - Experiences in locations where there is a current Extreme Travel Risk